j1rie/IRMP_STM32/RP2040/README.md

 ## IRMP on RP2040

 For boards with the RP2040, e.g. the Raspberry Pi Pico and many others.
-This is additional information,basic information in https://github.com/j1rie/IRMP_STM32#readme.
+This is additional information, basic information in https://github.com/j1rie/IRMP_STM32#readme.

 ## Flashing the firmware
 Disconnect from USB.